MENU

 Students must sign up for the courses by the Google Form on the Link below.

-[Summer Intensive Courses] Link to the Registration Form
+[The Winter Term)] Link to the Registration Form

-* Enrollments Still Open*
+* Enrollment Still Open *

 *This website will only be displayed if you have logged in with the Google account associated with ELMS.
 Make sure to log in to ELMS first and refer to the link.
 If you log in using another Google account, ‘Not Found’ will be displayed.